xr-james/noble/README.md

 | :------- | --- |
 | OS X 10.11 (El Capitan) | 6 |
 | Linux/Windows - Adapter-dependent | 5 (CSR based adapter) |

+### Sandboxed terminal

+On newer versions of OSX, the terminal app is sandboxed to not allow bluetooth connections by default.
+If you run a script that tries to access it, you will get an `Abort trap: 6` error.

+To enable bluetooth, go to "System Preferences" —> "Security & Privacy" —> "Bluetooth" -> Add your terminal into allowed apps.

 ### Adapter-specific known issues